Specialist Spotlight: Balancing Menopause Symptoms and Sleep

 World Menopause Day takes place on 18th October; a yearly global awareness call for women who are currently approaching or experiencing the menopause.

-So how is our sleep effected by the menopause?
+So how is our sleep affected by the menopause?

 For many women, just at the point when they peak in both career & confidence, midlife is abruptly halted when sleep disturbances, caused by the Menopause, begin.